onmax/nimiq-developer-center-old/protocol/overview.md

 <br/>

-Nimiq 2.0 is a proof-of-stake blockchain that, instead of miners mining blocks, as in the Nimiq 1.0 blockchain, we have validators that produce and verify blocks.
+Nimiq PoS is a proof-of-stake blockchain that, instead of miners mining blocks, as in the Nimiq 1.0 blockchain, we have validators that produce and verify blocks.
 A recurring assumption of PBFT algorithms is taking into account the presence of malicious validators.
 In our algorithm, we assume that out of 3*f*+1 validators, at maximum _f_ are malicious.
 This assumption allows reaching a consensus among validators to ensure a valid and accurate performance of the blockchain, even if up to f validators fail to respond or act maliciously.

 <br/>